noahjb/novi_cd_test/README.md

 10. Run the following command: (Note: you may get an error, don't worry) `git branch -r | grep -v '\->' | while read remote; do git branch --track "${remote#origin/}" "$remote"; done` `git fetch --all`
-11. Verify that you have all of the available branches (steps 0 through 4) on your virtual machine.
+11. Verify that you have all of the available branches on your virtual machine.
 Use the command `git branch`
 12. Update the config file to point to the newly forked & cloned repository:
 ![](http://i66.tinypic.com/315bkep.jpg) ![](http://i64.tinypic.com/30sae7k.jpg)
+13. Checkout the starter branch: `git checkout starter`

+## Course Format

+The Course is split up into 3 sections.
+Each section has a corresponding branch that contains all of the completed code.
+So, if you do not complete the setup steps for a section, you can switch to the pre-existing branch.
+For instance, Branch1 will contain all of the completed code from both Section 0 and Section 1.

+- Starter: This branch is going to be your main branch for development
+- Branch0: Contains completed database connection and model setup
+- Branch1: Contains completed API routes and Angular routes setup
+- Branch2: Contains completed Angular code and HTML view code

+You can checkout any branch using the following command: `git checkout [BRANCH NAME]`